JulianGriffin11/Portfolio_Projects/Project 1 - Spotify Symphony/Chapter 1 - R Analysis/README.md

 <img src="../../Media/SS_R_Run.gif" alt="Visual of Code" width="70%" />

 ## 🚀 **Foreword**
 This section explores the dataset through **linear regression models**, **statistical insights**, and **assumption testing**, uncovering the mathematical backbone of song Popularity.
-By coding the line of best fit, we are able to make future predictions of data points. 🎼🧪
+By coding the line of best fit, we are able to make future predictions and derive key insights about the data. 🎼🧪

 ---